navcoin/NavHub/content/assets/index.md

       title="Join the Community"
       description="If you’re interested in contributing to NavHub.org or any NavCoin projects, get in touch with the NavCoin Community." url="/">}}
+  {{< generic_box_item
+      image="/images/icons/icon-discord.png"
+      title="Join the Community"
+      description="If you’re interested in contributing to NavHub.org or any NavCoin projects, get in touch with the NavCoin Community." url="/">}}
+  {{< generic_box_item
+      image="/images/icons/icon-discord.png"
+      title="Join the Community"
+      description="If you’re interested in contributing to NavHub.org or any NavCoin projects, get in touch with the NavCoin Community." url="/">}}
 </div>